 The Constellation (FFG-62) class frigate program, previously known as the FFG(X) program, is a Navy program to build a class of 20 guided-missile frigates (FFGs).
-Congress funded the procurement of the first FFG-62 class ship in FY2020 at a cost of \$1,281.2 million (i.e., about \$1.3 billion).
-The Navy's proposed FY2021 budget requests \$1,053.1 million (i.e., about \$1.1 billion) for the procurement of the second FFG-62 class ship.
-The Navy estimates that subsequent ships in the class will cost roughly \$940 million each in then-year dollars.
+Congress funded the procurement of the first FFG-62 class ship in FY2020 at a cost of \$1,281.2 million (i.e., about \$1.3 billion), and the second FFG-62 class ship in FY2021 at a cost of \$1,053.1 million (i.e., about \$1.1 billion).
+The Navy's FY2021 budget submission estimated that subsequent ships in the class will cost roughly \$940 million each in then-year dollars.

-Four industry teams were competing for the FFG-62 program.
+Four industry teams competed for the FFG-62 program.
 On April 30, 2020, the Navy announced that it had awarded the FFG-62 contract to the team led by Fincantieri/Marinette Marine (F/MM) of Marinette, WI.
 F/MM was awarded a fixed-price incentive (firm target) contract for Detail Design and Construction (DD&C) for up to 10 ships in the program-the lead ship plus nine option ships.
 The other three industry teams reportedly competing for the program were led by Austal USA of Mobile, AL; General Dynamics/Bath Iron Works (GD/BIW) of Bath, ME; and Huntington Ingalls Industries/Ingalls Shipbuilding (HII/Ingalls) of Pascagoula, MS.